 Ten Miles Past Normal by Frances O’Roark Dowell [chapter book, for ages 11-18]

-As a coming of age story, Ten Miles Past Normal also has a Middle Grade story line and appeal.
-While most Middle Grade plots have kids entering Middle School and wondering who they are and how they fit in, this kind of self discovery does not magically end upon entering High School.
-Frances O’Roark Dowell is wise to remember that … were we not all finding ourselves in High School, and even College?
+As a coming of age story, Ten Miles Past Normal also has a Middle Grade storyline and appeal.
+While most Middle Grade plots have kids entering Middle School and wondering who they are and how they fit in, this kind of self-discovery does not magically end upon entering High School.
+Frances O’Roark Dowell is wise to remember that … of not finding ourselves in High School and even College?
 And still well into middle age?
 At least in REAL LIFE.

 That Janie’s mom is a blogger was an additional delight for me and my daughter who shares Janie’s annoyance that her mother is blogging.

 After reading this gem of a book, I wonder: Why does YA have to be so dark?

 I am only asking this question because of the brouhaha which started with this article in the Wall Street Journal by Meghan Cox Gurdon who poses the same question.
 Specifically, she asks, “How dark is contemporary fiction for teens?
 Darker than when you were a child, my dear: So dark that kidnapping and pederasty and incest and brutal beatings are now just part of the run of things in novels directed, broadly speaking, at children from the ages of 12 to 18.”